bradhowes/keystrokecountdown/src/articles/knobci/index.md

 well.

-The key to making the tests work in a Github continuous-integration (CI) workflow is to partition the snapshot artifacts into those that come from a dev environment such as my laptop, and those that comee from Github workflow.
+The key to making the tests work in a Github continuous-integration (CI) workflow is to partition the snapshot artifacts into those that come from a dev environment such as my laptop, and those that come from Github workflow.
 To that end, I followed a comment made by another user of the SnapshotTesting library and modified the artifact names based on the environment the test was running in.
 Here is the function I use to assert that the rendering of my test knob is the same as before: